 Here are the key things to consider when it comes to choosing a good Business Savings Account:

-- Interest rate or Annual Percentage Yield (APY) they offer – You can see what the industry benchmarks are at Bankrate.com.
+You can see what the industry APY averages are via a simple google search.
 The account you choose should be paying more than this and make sure you look at the standard or normal APY and not only at any promotional or teaser rates they are offering.
 You may need to read the fine print for this.
-New players have historically offered a significantly higher APY than established providers because they want to build market share.
+New (online banking only) players have historically offered a significantly higher APY than established providers because they want to build market share.
 However these teaser rates don’t last long and it can be a pain to close these accounts and move to a new one.

-2. No fees.
-Always.
-If an online savings account is charging you account maintenance or other similar fees, move on.
+This should always be the case.
+If a savings account is charging you account maintenance or other similar fees, move on.
 All reputable providers like Citibank, Chase and American express are good in this aspect than they don’t charge any fees for depositing or withdrawing funds.
 Make sure that you can also get (for free) separate/unique ID access for other people in your business.
 Having a separate Login PIN and Customer Number – allows added flexibility, security, and accountability.

-While the Savings Account was a good option for me, you should definitely shop around.
+While the business savings account at my current bank was a good option for me, you should definitely shop around.
 Your current bank will most likely offer a business savings account so start there as a comparison point, but check their rates and minimum balances to earn higher interest rates.
 I found the online saving account providers offer much better rates because of their lower cost structure.
 Use the above checklist in making your decision and here’s to hoping for a prosperous savings account.